mukundp7/Spotify-Analysis/README.md

 ```

 ## Exploratory Data Analysis
-1. Retrieve the names of all tracks that have more than 1 billion streams.
+1. Which tracks have more than 1 billion streams?
 ```sql
 SELECT DISTINCT track, stream
 FROM spotify
 WHERE stream > 1000000000;
 ```

-2. List all albums along with their respective artists.
+2. What are all the albums in the dataset along with their respective artists?
 ```sql
 SELECT DISTINCT album, artist
 FROM spotify
 ORDER BY artist;
 ```

-3. Get the total number of comments for tracks where `licensed = TRUE`.
+3. What are the total number of comments for licenced tracks? (licensed = TRUE)
 ```sql
 SELECT SUM(comments) as total_comments
 FROM spotify
 WHERE licensed = true;
 ```

-4. Find all tracks that belong to the album type `single`.
+4. Which tracks in the dataset are singles?
 ```sql
 SELECT *
 FROM spotify
 WHERE album_type = 'single';
 ```
-5. Count the total number of tracks by each artist.
+5. What are the total number of tracks for each artist?
 ```sql
 SELECT artist, COUNT(*) as total_tracks
 FROM spotify